wowsiddanth/tp/docs/UserGuide.md

   3. IS (Information Systems)
   4. ISEC (Information Security)

-- The NUS NetID must be specified exactly.
+- The NUS NetID must be specified exactly. {e0XXXXXX}

-    1. e.g e1234567

 - Year must be specified as a single number.